Stormwater Management Ponds

 Our stormwater management system directs water into SWMPs using catch basins, storm sewers and overland flow routes.

 All SWMPs have at least one inlet that receives runoff water from the stormwater network.
-The runoff water is stored in the SWMPs and released at a slower and controlled rate.
+The runoff water is stored in the SWMPs and released at a slower, controlled rate.
 This reduces the potential for creek erosion and flooding.

 Visit our YouTube channel to learn more about how these ponds work.

 We complete visual inspections of all SWMPs each year.
-These inspections identify routine and non-routine maintenance requirements.
+These inspections identify routine and non-routine maintenance needs.

 Routine maintenance includes: